 “Before my kids go to bed each night, we write their next-day chores and goals on a dry erase board,” she explains.
 “Their duties are age-appropriate and range from organizing their sock drawers to unloading the dishwasher, walking the dog, folding laundry and cleaning off the top of the air hockey table.
 Then, when their work is done the next day, we get to the fun stuff like playing board games – Clue, Risk, and Monopoly are faves, taking family walks, and making crafts with whatever we have on hand.
 Ryan and I also organize lip-sync and dance contests for the kids, and as the days are getting hotter, we’ve squirt guns and water balloons into the mix!”

-We talked to other North Texas parents and scoured the internet for ideas to keep your kids engaged.
+We talked to other North Texas parents and scoured the internet for ideas to keep your kids engaged — off the screens.
 Some of the activities may take you back to your own summertime experiences before the advent of screens and devices.
 Others may be new twists on those pastimes.
 And while parents will need to download some of these ideas from the internet, they’re all sure to provide hours of screen-free fun for kids and their families.

 Remember summertime reading activities organized at the local library?
 We can almost smell the sweet musky book pages being flipped and hear the librarian telling us to ‘shhhh.’
 This summer Barnes and Noble makes it easy for parents to get their kid reading with its Summer Reading Program.